Chart Review

 Grouping by Encounter

-Each clinical note will have a little header describing what type of note it is (“Admission MD”), as well as its real & anonymized DocumentReference identifiers, to make it easier to reference back to your EHR or Athena data.
+Each clinical note will have a little header describing what type of note it is (“Admission MD”), as well as its real & anonymized resource identifiers, to make it easier to reference back to your EHR or Athena data.

 Document Selection Options

-By default, upload mode will grab all documents in the target Group or folder.
+By default, upload mode will grab all documents in the target folder.
 But usually you will probably want to only select a few documents for testing purposes.
 More in the realm of 10-100 specific documents.

-By Original ID
+By Note ID

 If you happen to know the original (pre-anonymized) IDs for the documents you want, that’s easy!